JLErvin/squash/README.md

 These changes will be merged with the current `.Xresources`.
 This means that all active programs are able to see these changes.
 For example, a call to refresh `polybar` using `xrdb` would see the new colors and apply them accordingly.

+### Reloading nvim

+squash is able to change neovim colorschemes and reload all instances of neovim without having to close and reopen the application.
+For this feature to be available, you must have `neovim-remove` installed.